GrewsomeC/AnthroZedsExtended/README.md

 AZE does not include any models.
 It only provides the ability for zombies to spawn as species added by other mods, as well as an interface for tweaking said spawns.

+## Installation
+The by far easiest method is to simply subscribe to the mod on Steam Workshop.
+Steam will download, unpack, and install everything in the proper place for you.
+It will also automatically download and install updates whenever I add them.

+If for some reason you insist on installing it manually, Windows users can download this repo and place it in C:/users/<username>/Zomboid/mods/AnthroZedsExtended.

 ## Additions
 Anthro Zeds Extended adds a number of features not included in the original Anthro Zeds mod: